kafeenstra/ssbackup/README.md

 exclude_files="windows\*.vdi"
 exclude_paths="/var */recordings*/*.mp4 */Camera*/*.mp4"
 ```
+Drive and dir are assumed to exist, if they're not something will fail (not tested) (`/media/<user>/...` is where under Ubuntu external disks are mounted).

 `$include_dirs` are processed by `tar`, the `$exclude_*` by `find` which generates a list of dirs and/or files to be ignored by `tar`.
 Use the respective syntaxes!
 (You may need to read their manpages.)
 In particular, the processing is done per white-space separated path as follows